 Both the Chief Privacy Officer and the General Director for Public Affairs and Regulation are in charge of verifying that the rights to privacy and freedom of expression respectively are evaluated in all actions of the company and that adequate risk assessments are carried out.
 A general human rights impact assessment is revised in Telefónica every 3 years.
 At present the Chief Privacy Officer is Manuel Crespo de la Mata, and our Group General Counselor, Public Affairs, Regulation and Responsible Business is Pablo de Carvajal.

 Our due diligence system is based on the Guiding Principles for Business and Human Rights of the United Nations Organisation (UN).

 > Click on image to enlarge

-In 2017, we updated our human rights impact assessment, analysing the progress and delving further into the new challenges related to technological advances and the new Telefónica value proposals.
-We are carrying out this analysis with the collaboration of Business and Human Rights (BHR) and applying the criteria of the guiding principles.
+In our last human rights impact assessment, we analyse the progress and delve further into the new challenges related to technological advances and the new Telefónica value proposals.
+We carried out this analysis with the collaboration of Business and Human Rights (BHR) and applying the criteria of the guiding principles.

 > Click on image to enlarge

 This has helped us to update our commitment to Human Rights Policy.
-The aim is to respond in the new policy to be published in 2018, to the new challenges, dilemmas and risks posed by the current context.
+The aim is to respond with a new policy, dilemmas and risks posed by the current context.

 Based on the United Nations Guiding Principles on Business and Human Rights we have developed an express commitment to respecting the human rights of our stakeholders, including our employees, members of the community, customers and business partners, as well as the millions of people who we influence every day through our products and services.